DiegoGiFo/Tirocinio/Relazione/Documentation.md

 Rosserial is a protocol for wrapping standard ROS serialized messages and multiplexing multiple topics and services over a character device such as a serial port or network socket.

 In this project rosserial is used for interfacing the Arduino board with the ROS world.
-The Arduino subscribes to the cmd_vel topic that receives the data from the turtel_bot3_teleop_keyboard topic, elaborates the data in order to autobalance the robot and publishes the value received from the IMU on the gyro_info topic.
+The Arduino ,in the schematic is labelled /serial_node, subscribes to the cmd_vel topic that receives the data from the turtel_bot3_teleop_keyboard topic, elaborates the data in order to autobalance the robot and publishes the value received from the IMU on the gyro_info topic.